iks-gmbh-tools/SysNat/IntelliJ/readme.txt

-If you plan to use SysNat with IntelliJ, put a Idea IntelliJ Community version into this directory.
-Use SysNatIntelliJ.bat to start IntelliJ with the SysNat workspace.
-SysNatIntelliJ.bat expects to find the idea.exe with the relative path "./SysNat/IntelliJ/idea.exe".

-To make SysNat running correctly follow the following steps:
+If you plan to use SysNat with IntelliJ, put a IntelliJ Community Edition into this directory.
+Use SysNatIntelliJ.bat from the SysNat root directory to start Eclipse with the IntelliJ project.
+The bat file expects to find the idea.exe with the relative path "./SysNat/Eclipse/eclipse.exe".
+The SysNat directory in IntelliJ directory contains the metadata for the SysNat IntelliJ project.
+Many useful settings are predefined in this metadata such as the Java and Maven version to be used as well as file associations, encoding type and launch configurations.

-1. Having started IntelliJ the first time, create a new project by importing "./SysNat/workspace/sysnat.parent/pom.xml".
+Having started SysNat IntelliJ the first time, assure the following settings:

-2. In the setting menu configure the Maven installation in "./SysNat/Maven" to be used and the file "./SysNat/Maven/config/settings.xml" as user settings.

-3. Call Maven Clean and install on the sys.parent project and make sure that all projects are build correctly and all class level tests are green.

-4. Run module level tests with JUnit test "./SysNat/workspace/sysnat.quality.assurance/src/test/java/com/iksgmbh/sysnat/test/ModuleLevelTestExecutor.java" and make sure all tests are green.

-5. Run system level tests with "./SysNat/workspace/sysnat.quality.assurance/src/test/java/com/iksgmbh/sysnat/test/SystemLevelTestExecutor.java" and make sure all tests are green.
+1a) In the Settings the Maven installation is set to "../maven" and that in the Maven user settings the Global Settings are set to '..\maven\conf\settings.xml' (let the default value for 'User settings' unchanged).
+Make sure that Local Repository is '../../maven/localRepository' (This value is read from the settings.xml).
+1b) If you wish to use a specific artefact repository (such as an Artifactory or Nexus installation) you have to define this in the file '..\maven\conf\settings.xml'.

+2. The workspace encoding is set to "UTF-8".
+3.

+3. All seven maven project in "./SysNat/workspace" are available.

+4. A Maven-Clean-Install-All-skipTest launch configuration is availble and its execution is successful.

+5. A Run-All-ClassLevelTests launch configuration is available and its execution results in 100% success.

+6. A Run-All-ModuleLevelTests launch configuration is available and its execution results in 100% success

+7. A Run-All-SystemLevelTests launch configuration is available and its execution results in 100% success.

+8. Two external tool launch configurations are available, one to delete all existing reports from the standard report directory and one to delete all PDFs from the Download directory.